 Writing & research on the history of computing

-Exploring the history of programming languages, computer science,
+Exploring the history of computer science and programming languages

 Articles

-The purpose of this article is to historize the definition of computer science, particularly the characteristic ambiguity of the discipline towards the computer.
-The papers argues that this ambiguity is foundational to computer science and has its roots in the response of university computer centers to the commercialization of computing in the mid-1950s.
-During this period university computing experts developed an understanding of the activity of computing disentangled from the computer itself, a conceptual shift that went together with a parallel process of dematerialization of the notion of computer.
-These conceptual transformations were triggered and facilitated by the ascendance of a high modernist agenda in the sciences in the United States.
+This article explores the characteristic ambiguity of computer science towards the computer, which has its roots in the response of university computer centers to the commercialization of computing in the mid-1950s.
+University computing experts developed an understanding of the activity of computing disentangled from the computer itself, a conceptual shift that went together with a parallel process of dematerialization of the notion of computer.
+These transformations were triggered and facilitated by the ascendance of a high modernist agenda in the sciences in the United States.
 University computing experts embraced the high modernist abtractionist agenda and developed analogies across programs, notations, and a notion of the computer now understood as a model of computation.
 This conflation of notations, programs, and non-physical representations of the machine, would become one of the core tenets of computer science.

 On the Cold War politics and international economic competition of programming languages.
 The article explores how the strong research-oriented agenda of the Algol project increased IBM’s doubts about a project that the firm already felt little urge to support.
 Eventually, the US Department of Defense’s endorsement of Cobol and the rising popularity of Algol in Europe convinced IBM to push for the use of its own programming language Fortran in Western Europe in order to protect the domestic market.